knalli/honeypot-for-tcp-32764/README.md

 There are two user scripts defined in the `package.json` which instruments [Forever](https://github.com/nodejitsu/forever).
 Simply use `npm start` to start the server and `npm stop` to stop the server.
 The flag `-w` is used therefor any file changes will effectily restart the server in a second.

+## How to monitor

+There are following user scripts defined for an easy access to the log:

+* `npm run-script print-log` printing out the log file of the current daemon (started by `npm start`)
+* `npm run-script tail-log` tailing out the log file of the current daemon (started by `npm start`)

 ## Contribution

 Yes, if you like.